TheRedBrain/red-brains-tweaks/README.md

-# RedBrain's Tweaks
+# RedBrainsTweaks

-A mod which tweaks a few things to make gameplay more balanced and interesting.
+This minecraft mod slightly tweaks a few things and completely overhauls some other things to make gameplay more balanced and interesting.